Can I Use Polyurethane Over Acrylic Paint? Here's What You Need to Know

 Acrylic Mediums

-- Built-in Protection: Some acrylic mediums include sealants that offer subtle protection while altering the texture or finish of the painting.
+• Built-in Protection: Some acrylic mediums have built-in sealants that provide light protection while changing the texture or finish of your painting.

 Choosing the Right Product